Government Engineering College, Kozhikode: Academics

-The college offers five Bachelor of Technology (B.Tech.) and three Master of Engineering (M.Tech.) courses.
+The college offers six Bachelor of Technology (B.Tech.) and four Master of Engineering (M.Tech.) courses.
 It is affiliated with the University of Calicut and APJ Abdul Kalam Technological University, and is recognized by the All India Council of Technical Education (AICTE).
 66 regular students and six lateral entry students are accepted and enrolled in a B.Tech. course every year, while the intake for the M.Tech. course is 18 students.